 This includes placing FIBA's core membership, the National Member Federations, at the very heart of the governance of the sport.
 Collectively and with equal voting rights, they form FIBA's supreme authority, the Congress.

-Thus, directly or indirectly, all persons, structures and decisions of FIBA are dependent on the 213 National Member Federations.
+Thus, directly or indirectly, all persons, structures and decisions of FIBA are dependent on the 212 National Federation members.
 This includes four entities that have historically been central to FIBA's activities: